Raeid-U/masjid-api/README.md

   - Response:
     ```json
     { "Assalamualaikum": "Ahlan wa sahlan wa marhaban, Welcome to the Masjid API!" }
     ```

+### Help Endpoint
+- **GET /help**
+  - Response:
+    ```json
+    {
+        "/": "Landing",
+        "/help": "You are here",
+        "/status": "Check the status of the SOLARIS & QURAN portions of the app",
+        "/salah": "Takes in (lattitude, longitude, date, timezone) and returns the salah times for that region",
+        "/quran": "Takes in a format specifier & metadata to perform a search on our Quran database"
+    }
+    ```

 ### Status Endpoint